percolatestudio/publish-counts/README.md

 The `Counts.publish` function returns the observer handle that's used to maintain the counter.
 You can call its `stop` method in order to stop the observer from running.

-Make sure you `.find()` separately for the counter and publish return, otherwise you'll get an empty document.
+Warning: Make sure you call *collection*`.find()` separately for `Counts.publish` and the `Meteor.publish` return value, otherwise you'll get empty documents on the client.

 For more info regarding the `options` parameter, see [Options](#options).